leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/uv.rst

 Flattens the mesh surface by cutting along :doc:`seams </modeling/meshes/uv/unwrapping/seams>`.
 Useful for organic shapes.

-Begin by selecting all faces to be unwrapped in the 3D Viewport.
-With our faces selected, it is now time to unwrap them.
+Begin by selecting all faces you want to unwrap.
 In the 3D Viewport, select :menuselection:`Mesh --> UV Unwrap --> Unwrap` or
 :kbd:`U` and select Unwrap.
+You can also do this from the UV Editor with :menuselection:`UVs --> Unwrap` or :kbd:`U`.
+This method will unwrap all faces and reset previous work.
+The UVs menu will appear in the UV Editor after unwrapping has been performed once.

 .. figure:: /images/modeling_meshes_editing_uv_unwrapping_mapping-types_unwrap-example.png
    :width: 420px

    Result of unwrapping Suzanne.

-You can also do this from the UV Editor with :menuselection:`UVs --> Unwrap` or :kbd:`U`.
-This method will unwrap all faces and reset previous work.
-The UVs menu will appear in the UV Editor after unwrapping has been performed once.

 This tool unwraps the faces of the object to provide the "best fit" scenario based on how the faces are connected and will fit within the image,